 Product sales, net represents the gross sales of YUTIQ and DEXYCU less provisions for product sales allowances.
-Product sales, net increased by \$5.0 million to \$8.7 million for the three months ended June 30, 2021 compared to \$3.7 million for the three months ended June 30, 2020.
-Product sales during 2020 were negatively impacted due to shutdowns associated with the Pandemic in the U.S. Although we did see a modest return of customer demand for both products in the third and fourth quarters of 2020, as Pandemic-related restrictions on elective surgeries and physician office visits were largely removed during the first and second quarters of 2021, the future progression of the Pandemic and its effects on our business and operations are uncertain at this time.
+Product sales, net increased by \$2.8 million to \$8.6 million for the three months ended September 30, 2021 compared to \$5.8 million for the three months ended September 30, 2020.
+The increase was driven by a return of customer demand for both products as patient procedures at physician offices and ambulatory service centers resumed due to facility closures driven by the Pandemic.
+Customer demand has a direct impact on product orders from our specialty distributors that we record as net product sales.
+Net product revenue represents product purchased by our distributors whereas customer demand represents purchases of product by physician practices and ASCs from our distributors.
+The progression of the Pandemic and its effects on our business and operations remain uncertain at this time.
 Depending on the future developments that are uncertain and difficult to predict, including new information that may emerge concerning the Pandemic, our customer demand may be adversely affected in the future as well.
-Please see the Recent Development section for more information on the impact of the Pandemic on, among other things, our product sales.

-License and collaboration agreement
+License and Collaboration Agreements

-License and collaboration agreement revenues increased by \$59,000, or 169%, to \$94,000 for the three months ended June 30, 2021 compared to \$35,000 for the three months ended June 30, 2020.
-This increase was attributable primarily to our ongoing collaboration with Ocumension.
+License and collaboration agreement revenues decreased by \$9.4 million, or 98%, to \$159,000 for the three months ended September 30, 2021 compared to \$9.5 million for the three months ended September 30, 2020.
+This decrease was attributable primarily to the recognition in the prior year period of \$9.5 million under our Ocumension 2020 MOU entered into in August 2020 (see Note 3).